nikholasnova/TH-Dashboard/arduino/sensor_node/README.md

 ```

 - Timing: one averaged upload every `SEND_INTERVAL_MS` (default 3 minutes)
-- Retry: on failure, buffer is retained and retried with exponential backoff
+- Retry: on failure, buffer is retained and retried with linear backoff

 ## Data Format